justinjiajia/personalwiki/pig.md

 NameNode
 ```

+We need only one MapReduce job history server per cluster.
+It can run on any node we like, including a dedicated node of its own, but traditionally runs on the same node as the resourcemanager.
+The job history server is declared in mapred-site.xml.
+Its configurational options can be found in the online manual for [Hadoop Cluster Setup](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/ClusterSetup.html).

+---

 As of Hadoop 2.5.1, the YARN timeline server does not yet store MapReduce job history, so a MapReduce job history server daemon is still needed

 ???but 3.2.1 seems still need to use mapreduce job history server???